Maria has been an online writer for over four years. Her articles often focus on pet care and gardening.

 After the age of ten or so, an older dog is never fully healthy.
 Aging creatures need frequent check-ups and attention paid to certain behaviors.
 My Chihuahua-Pomeranian mix, Wilbur, was refusing to eat (and showed some other health issues), so we took a trip to the veterinarian.

 The doctor looked him over and suggested some tests.
 The results came back with a high bilirubin count from a soon-to-be liver failure.
 The best we could do is feed him a bland diet and give him a medicine that would help remove free radicals from his system.
 The rest of the time he had left would come quickly and that scared me.

 This beloved companion of mine was just delivered a death sentence and there was no way to predict when that end would come.
 I was not going to let this dog just sit and rot away.
 It was decided that he needed to spend the rest of his days on comfortable adventures.
 These are his stories.

 A Fishing Trip to the Park

 I knew I had to do something for my old friend that involved fresh air, some sunshine, and my presence.
 Our first adventure happened fairly close to home.
-August 16th, 2015 we skipped on over to Sunset Park and did some browsing around and a little fishing.
+On August 16, 2015, we skipped on over to Sunset Park and did some browsing around and a little fishing.
 Well, I fished, the dog sought out new smells, did what dogs do, and enjoyed a patch of cool grass under his belly.

 I relished the conversation.
 He only listened which suited us both just fine.
 He was a great companion.
 He never complained to me, never whined.
 He just sat there with his smiley face happy to be by my side.
 The views of the park and wildlife were lovely and the afternoon of leisure did us both a world of good.
 I caught no fish that day, but those moments with Wilbur were a pivot point on what was to happen next.